cgardesey/ServiceProductTrader/README.md

-# ServiceProductTrader
+# SuperFix Android App

-ServiceProductTrader is an marketplace android app that enables customers and providers to trade products and services.
-Whether you're a customer looking for unique offerings or a provider seeking new business opportunities, ServiceProductTrader provides a platform to connect and transact securely.
+This is an android app that enables customers and providers to trade products and services.
+Whether you're a customer looking for unique offerings or a provider seeking new business opportunities, SuperFix App provides a platform to connect and transact securely.

 ## Features